kstenerud/concise-encoding/cbe-specification.md

 ### Header

-The 4-byte header is composed of the characters 'C', 'B', 'E', and then a version number.
+The 4-byte header is composed of the characters `C`, `B`, `E`, and then a version number.

-For example, a file encoded in CBE format version 1 would begin with the header [43 42 45 01]
+For example, a file encoded in CBE format version 1 would begin with the header `[43 42 45 01]`

 ### Encoded Object